After getting a new diagnosis, it is natural to start thinking about your future, finances, and family.

 Captive Agents: These agents can only sell a limited amount of products from one single company.
 An example of a captive agent would be a State Farm agent who can only sell State Farm products.

-Thus, to shop around for pricing, you would need to directly call each of these captive agencies to receive quotes.
+Thus, to shop around for pricing, you need to call each of these captive agencies directly to receive quotes.
 Furthermore, the products offered by these captive agencies are generally more difficult to qualify for.
 So with your retinopathy, there is a good chance that you will be turned down altogether or steered towards a guaranteed acceptance plan.

 Why Willamette Life?

-Willamette Life strives to be educational, and bring all the information to you so you can make an informed decision.
+Willamette Life strives to be educational and bring all the information to you so you can make an informed decision.

 a.
 Funeral Insurance with retinopathy is attainable at affordable rates.

 b.
-Select companies will provide immediate coverage, while others will still accept you but it will cost more and there will be a 2-year waiting period.
+Select companies will provide immediate coverage, while others will still accept you, but it will cost more, and there will be a 2-year waiting period.

 c.
 Finding an independent agency, life Willamette Life, to work with is your best option to save time and money.